Robert Munsch: Personal life and career

 Robert Munsch was born in Pittsburgh, Pennsylvania, on June 11, 1945.
-He grew up in a family of 9 children.
-He graduated from Fordham University in 1969 with a Bachelor of Arts degree in history and from Boston University in 1971 with a Master of Arts degree in anthropology.
+He grew up in a family of nine children.
+Munsch graduated from Fordham University in 1969 with a Bachelor of Arts degree in history and from Boston University in 1971 with a Master of Arts degree in anthropology.

-He studied to become a Jesuit priest, but decided he would rather work with children after having jobs at orphanages and daycare centres.
-In 1973, he received a Master of Education in Child Studies from Tufts University.
-In 1975, he moved to Canada to work at the preschool at the University of Guelph in Guelph, Ontario.
-He also taught in the College of Family and Consumer Studies at the University of Guelph as a lecturer and as an assistant professor.
+Munsch studied to become a Jesuit priest, but decided he would rather work with children after having jobs at orphanages and daycares.
+In 1973, Munsch received a Master of Education in Child Studies from Tufts University.
+He moved to Canada in 1975 to work at the Family Studies department at the University of Guelph in Ontario.
 In Guelph, he was encouraged to publish the many stories he made up for the children he worked with.

 One of Munsch's best-known books, Love You Forever, was listed fourth on the 2001 Publishers Weekly All-Time Bestselling Children's Books list for paperbacks at 6.97 million copies (not including the 1.049 million hardcover copies).
-It has since sold more than 30 million copies and has been featured on the episode "The One With the Cake" from the television show Friends, as well as being mentioned by Oprah Winfrey on Late Night with David Letterman as being her favorite children's book.
-His other famous book The Paper Bag Princess has sold more than seven million copies and is considered to be a feminist story, as well as a literary classic.
+It has since sold over 30 million copies and has been featured on the episode "The One With the Cake" from the NBC television show Friends, as well as being mentioned by talk show host Oprah Winfrey on Late Night with David Letterman as being her favourite children's book.
+Munsch's other famous book, The Paper Bag Princess, has sold over seven million copies and is considered to be a feminist story, as well as a literary classic.

-Munsch and his wife Ann discovered they couldn't have biological children after two pregnancies ended with still-birth.
+Munsch and his wife, Ann, discovered they could not have biological children after two pregnancies ended with still-births.
 They have three children via adoption.

 Health

-Munsch has publicly talked about his bipolar disorder and addiction issues.
-In August 2008, Munsch suffered a stroke that affected his memory.
-He has since retired; however, he continues to publish two previously written books each year.
-On May 15, 2010, Munsch revealed that he has been diagnosed with obsessive-compulsive and manic-depressive disorder, and that he had a cocaine addiction that started in 2005 and was a recovering alcoholic; at the time, he had been clean for four months, and had regularly attended Alcoholics Anonymous for the previous 25 years and Narcotics Anonymous meetings more recently.
-On October 2, 2021, Munsch revealed to the CBC that he had been diagnosed with dementia and, as a result, can no longer write.
+In August 2008, Munsch suffered a stroke that temporarily affected his ability to speak.

+On May 15, 2010, Munsch announced diagnoses of obsessive-compulsive disorder and manic-depressive disorder.
+He also revealed a cocaine addiction that started in 2005 and his status as a recovering alcoholic.
+At the time of this announcement, Munsch had been sober for four months and had regularly attended Alcoholics Anonymous meetings for 25 years and, more recently, Narcotics Anonymous meetings.

+On October 2, 2021, Munsch announced that he had been diagnosed with dementia and could no longer write.
+Following this diagnosis, he applied for medical assistance in dying and received approval in September 2025.